mtali/bolt/README.md

 # 🚗 Bolt Clone App

 Welcome to the unofficial Bolt clone app!
 This project is an early-stage clone of the Bolt app, showcasing modern Android development tools and libraries.
+It is built entirely with Jetpack Compose and
+Kotlin.

 ## Status: 🚧 Active Development 🚧